 5. Drink: Of course when you’re out and about in New York City its always fun to go grab some drinks.
 Head over to some of the more traditional watering holes like the Irish pubs you’ll find on any corner.
 Or head over to the discotheques in all the trendy Chelsea spots to drink and rave the night away.

 6. Sleep: While the finer hotels like Marriott Marquis or the Plaza Hotel are certainly sights to behold you can really save a dime by heading off to lesser known destinations.
 If a hostel isn’t really your thing you can save a bundle by hanging ten on the trains out to places like the Holiday Inn in Long Island City.
 It’s close, it’s clean, and it’s a lot cheaper than your Manhattan alternatives.

-7. Figure in Costs: Don’t get caught short; better to have too much then find yourself coming in without the proper funding.
+7. Figure in Costs: Don’t get caught short; better to have too much money on hand then find yourself without the proper funding.